Anass-NB/Anass-NB/README.md

 <p align="center">
   <em>“Data is not just a field.
 It's a way of life.”</em>
 </p>
-A human first ,
-A curious It enthusiast , i love build cool thinks that let's pepole use it , i love how to create thing from scratch in IT field
+A human first, a curious IT enthusiast, I love building cool things that people can use.
+I enjoy creating projects from scratch in the IT field, turning ideas into real solutions.
+Every new challenge is an opportunity for me to learn, grow, and innovate.

 ### Languages and Tools 🛠️ :